 Eating Disorders and Substance Use

-What Does the Substance Use Track Include?
+What Does the Substance Use Programming Include?

-Renfrew’s Substance Use Track is a specialized program designed to treat both the substance use and the eating disorder simultaneously.
+Renfrew’s Substance Use Programming is a specialized program designed to treat both the substance use and the eating disorder simultaneously.
 Using an evidence-based, transdiagnostic approach, our Unified Treatment Model addresses the core underlying issues that perpetuate both disorders.

-Group therapy in the Substance Use Track is designed to increase motivation for change, educate patients about the complex connection between eating disorders and substance use, and develop skills necessary for a comprehensive recovery.
+Group therapy in the Substance Use Programming is designed to increase motivation for change, educate patients about the complex connection between eating disorders and substance use, and develop skills necessary for a comprehensive recovery.

 Renfrew employs a staged treatment approach, designed to meet each patient at their specific level of readiness to change.
 This prepares individuals to take the necessary steps toward recovery.

 Our goal is to provide a safe place for honest self-exploration about the impact of substance use on one’s life through educational, experiential and skill development groups.
-While the Substance Use Treatment Track is not centered around the 12-Step Model, we recognize that working the steps can be very beneficial for some individuals.
+While the Substance Use Program is not centered around the 12-Step Model, we recognize that working the steps can be very beneficial for some individuals.
 Therefore, we support participation in AA based on the individual’s preference.